Personalised Learning Policy

 - Observations or informal assessments

-- The ARIS team will conduct regular assessments and maintain records of progress for all students
+- The ARIS PLD team conducts regular assessments and maintain records of progress for all students on their register

-- A Special Education Needs Personalized Learning Plan (SEN PLP) will be developed by the ARIS team and implemented for all students with diagnosed or suspected disabilities.
+- A Special Education Needs Personalised Learning Plan (SEN PLP) is developed by the ARIS PLD team and implemented for all students with diagnosed or suspected disabilities.
 The PLP is reviewed and updated every six weeks by the PLD team in collaboration with the homeroom teachers.

 - When significant progress is being made, the ARIS team and the student’s parents/caregivers can decide to decrease support levels and/or end the use of a PLP.